-Educators are called to handle different challenges working with different types of learners.
-Some of them can build easily social relationships; others are very introvert, competitive or even aggressive.
+Educators are often called to handle different challenges working with different types of learners.
+Some of them can easily build their social relationships; others are very introvert, competitive or even aggressive.
 Some have self-control and some others may have difficulties regulating their emotions.
 Some tend to be leaders, while others hesitate to express their opinion.

 - Encouraging teachers to engage learners in practical learning mechanisms through a participative, inclusive and creative approach.

-For more information click here Cultivating social skills, diversity and participation in the classroom
+For more information click here Social Skills in the Diversity era (PDF)